-Allocations - Sites to meet future development needs.
+Allocations - Sites identified in the Local Plan to meet future development needs.

 Annual Monitoring Report (AMR): Part of the Local Plan, the annual monitoring report will assess the implementation of the local development scheme and the extent to which policies in local development documents are being successfully implemented.